asteca/ASteCA-Docs/docs/_build/html/_sources/running.rst.txt

 possibilities below.

 .. important::
-   The current version of the code only recognizes a handful of photometric systems from those available at CMD, but an upcoming version (v0.2.0) will extend **ASteCA** to support all systems present in the CMD service.
+   The current version of the code supports all the photometric systems from available at the CMD service.

-   The systems supported are:

-   * UBVRIJHK (cf. Maiz-Apellaniz 2006 + Bessell 1990)
-   * 2MASS JHK_s
-   * Washington CMT1T2
-   * SDSS ugriz
-   * HST/ACS WFC

 Manual download